Bulletin #1143, Home Composting

 Which wastes?
 Woody yard wastes, leaves, and grass clippings.

 How?
-You can simply spread leaves or grass clipping beneath plantings.
-For woody materials up to 1 inch in diameter, rent or purchase a chipper/shredder.
-Tree services, if they are in your neighborhood, often will deliver wood chips free.
+You can spread leaves or grass clipping beneath plantings.
+For woody materials up to a few inches in diameter, rent or purchase a chipper/shredder.
+If they are in your neighborhood, some tree services often will deliver wood chips for free.

 Variations: Use chipped materials for informal garden paths.